 - Regular payment (e.g., customer returning to your website for an additional purchase) – You must obtain the CVV from the customer and include it together with the token obtained from the Customer Vault.

-- Transaction flagged as a recurring payment – Regular or subscription payments can be flagged by including the recurring parameter in your authorization request.
-If this parameter value is set to "INITIAL" you will need to obtain the customer's CVV.
-If it is set to "RECURRING" then you do not need to include it.
+- Transaction flagged as a recurring payment – Regular or subscription payments can be flagged by including the storedcredential object and setting it to recurring type in your authorization request.
+If you set the occurrence value to "INITIAL" you will need to obtain the customer's CVV.
+If you set it to "RECURRING" then you do not need to include it.

-For details, see the Card Auth object in the API Reference section.
+For details, see the StoredCredential object in the API Reference section.